openlawteam/tribute-discord-service/README.md

 ### Applying new Prisma database migrations

 When running `npm start` any migrations will be run which have not yet been applied to the database, or which are yet to be created as a result of a `schema.prisma` change.
 Database migrations do not automatically run during active local development (i.e. via `nodemon` watching for file changes).
-You will need to follow the instructions under _Updating migrations after schema changes_.
+You will need to follow the instructions under _Creating migrations after schema changes_.

 ### Creating migrations after schema changes